rizz-kings/data-in-the-wild/README.md

 The scripts folder contains .py files mainly used in the data collection process. <br>

 #### Versions
 All notebooks were tested to run with Python version 3.10.13 and the package versions in requirements.txt.
-When testing the installation of all requirements.txt files on another device we ran into issues, so we suggest when wanting to run a given notebook installing any missing imports on the go and specifying the package versions found in the requirements.txt file. <br>

-Note that due to Selenium funkiness, the relevant Selenium drivers may need to be installed, and Selenium python package pip installed.
+Keep in mind more "standard" libraries such as pandas are not in the requirements.txt. <br>